apike/allenpike.com/_posts/2024-04-30-sell-or-build-first.markdown

 Like most startup tactics, the right approach depends on what kind of company you’re trying to build.
 If you’re building a business that depends on big enterprise deals, you’d best start with sales.
 If you’re set on building a product that is so insanely great that your users drive your growth, you’d best focus on building that great product.

-Either way, the outcome is the same: building something great that people want to pay for.
+Either way, the end goal is the same: building something great that people want to pay for.

 As long as you do that, you might have a chance.